State funerals in Canada

 State funerals in Canada are public events held to commemorate former governors general, prime ministers, other members of the cabinet who died in office, and, at the cabinet's discretion, other eminent Canadians.
 With ceremonial, military, and religious elements incorporated, state funerals are offered and executed by the governor general-in-council, who provides a dignified manner for the Canadian people to mourn a national public figure.
 Provincial and territorial governments may also perform state funerals for citizens in their particular jurisdictions.
 However, most state funerals are federal affairs.

-As Canada shares the person of its monarch with the other Commonwealth realms, funerals for Canada's former sovereigns, as well as for their consorts, typically take place in the monarch's oldest and most populous realm, the United Kingdom.
-In Canada, a commemoration service will be conducted by the federal crown-in-council and sometimes by provincial crowns, as well.
+As Canada shares the person of its monarch with the other Commonwealth realms, funerals for Canada's sovereigns, as well as for their consorts, typically take place in the monarch's oldest and most populous realm, the United Kingdom.
+In Canada, a commemoration service is conducted by the federal crown-in-council and sometimes by provincial crowns, as well.